Thank you for participating in the course! All the content is now live and will remain accessible below.

 Read, listen, & make, and then add your ideas and reflections to the PLIX Forum.

 3pm ET MAKE‘N’ MEET PLIX activity spotlight and open hours focused on the week's themes while we tinker on projects together on Zoom.
-(Intro will be recorded and posted.)
+(Recorded and posted in the semi-private course channel.)

 Read, reflect on, and respond to what your fellow coursemates have written on the PLIX Forum.